Murder of Selena: Failed attempts to kill Selena

-The day after Saldívar was banned from contacting Selena, Quintanilla, Jr. drove to Q-Productions and chased her from the premises and told her she was no longer welcome there.
-The same day, Selena and Saldívar argued by telephone.
-Selena hung up and told her husband she could no longer trust Saldívar.
-The singer and Pérez were unsatisfied with Saldívar's explanation for why the items were unaccounted for.
-According to Quintanilla, Jr. there were four attempts to murder Selena.
-Selena removed Saldívar's name from the boutique's bank account on March 10, 1995.
-She was replaced as fan club president by Irene Herrera.
-The next day, Saldívar purchased a gun at A Place to Shoot, a gun shop and shooting range in San Antonio.
-She bought a Taurus Model 85 snub-nosed .38-caliber revolver and .38 caliber hollow-point bullets; the bullets were designed to cause more extensive injuries than normal bullets.
+The day after Saldívar was banned from contacting Selena, Abraham drove to Q-Productions and chased her off the premises.
+That same day, Selena and Saldívar argued by telephone.
+The singer and her husband were unsatisfied with Saldívar's explanation for why the items were unaccounted for.

+According to Abraham, there were four attempts to murder Selena.
+On March 10, 1995, Selena removed Saldívar's name from the boutique's bank account and replaced Saldívar as president of the fan club.
+The next day, Saldívar purchased a five-shot Taurus Model 85 revolver chambered in .38 Special at A Place to Shoot, a gun shop and shooting range in San Antonio.
+She also bought five hollow-point bullets, which are a type of expanding bullet which cause a more lethal impact and more extensive injuries than typical bullets.
 Saldívar told the clerk she needed protection in her job as an in-home nurse because a patient's relatives had threatened her.